rhboot/shim/SBAT.md

 ## Starting point

-Before CVEs are encountered, an undesirable moudule was built into the a fedora grub, so it's product-specific generation number has been bumped:
+Before CVEs are encountered, an undesirable module was built into Fedora's grub, so it's product-specific generation number has been bumped:

 ```